talfstad/fomments/README.md

 todo:

-. collapse comment collapses comment (in state)
-  . on click show the comment collapsed with undo button, remove it from menu options . show undo button which changes menu options back, shows comment
+. collapsed disabled mark as spam option in menu as well

+- on reply show spam/undo and remove mark as spam from menu and collapse
+- on comment show spam/undo and remove mark as spam from menu and collapse

+  . mark as spam is saved to store

 . mark comment as spam, undo. on refresh comment disappears for good

-. report shows modal and removes comment
+. report shows modal and removes comment redux modals videos to do these ->

-. show n more replies in this thread (3 default replies showing)
+  . report to facebook popup
+  . delete comment popup

 . date of new comment is date, shows a to text version like facebook 'just now', '5 min', '10 min', 'an hour ago' else shows the date/time

 . sort by works newest, oldest, top. top shows users comments then other ones by likes

+. show n more replies in this thread (3 default replies showing)

 . make text area grow vertically using html